FrameVGGT: Coherence-Preserving Memory for Bounded Streaming Geometry: Related Work

 \subsection{Geometry-based Reconstruction}

 Classical 3D reconstruction relies on explicit geometric optimization.
-Offline pipelines such as SfM and MVS jointly estimate camera poses and scene structure over all views~\cite{agarwal2011building,schonberger2016structure,furukawa2015multi,zhu2024slm}, but require full-scene access and expensive global optimization.
-Online systems such as SLAM update motion and maps incrementally~\cite{mur2015orb,taketomi2017visual}, yet typically focus on sparse or semi-dense representations, making dense long-horizon reconstruction under strict budgets challenging.
+Offline pipelines such as SfM and MVS jointly estimate camera poses and scene structure over all input views~\cite{agarwal2011building,schonberger2016structure,furukawa2015multi,zhu2024slm}.
+These approaches demonstrate promising accuracy and robustness, but they require full-scene access and computationally expensive global optimization.
+Online systems such as SLAM update motion and maps incrementally~\cite{mur2015orb,taketomi2017visual}.
+However, because they typically focus on sparse or semi-dense representations, dense long-horizon reconstruction remains challenging under strict memory budgets.